BoomerangProject/boom-token/README.md

 ## launch sequence 🚀

-1. deploy the KudosToken contract with `truffle deploy`
+1. deploy the BoomToken contract with `truffle deploy`

 2. move the `stash/3_deploy_tokensalecontract.js` migration script to the `migrations` folder